CA Best Beaches: The Ultimate Guide to California’s Most Beautiful Shorelines

 What Makes the CA Best Beaches So Special?

-California’s coastline stretches over 800 miles.
+California’s coastline stretches over 800 miles, offering everything from sandy shores to rocky coves.
 That means you can experience:

 - Classic surf towns in Orange County